The Best Shows and Musicals in Las Vegas

 There is a little bit of “if you’ve seen one…” with Cirque shows.
 There are only so many ways to experience colorfully-costumed characters performing incredible physical feats against jaw-dropping set pieces, larger-than-life props, and mind-blowing multimedia effects…right??
 Clearly you haven’t seen ONE.
 Honestly, you don’t even need to like the music of Michael Jackson to be utterly blown away by this show.
 Of all the Cirque shows to be resurrected (not-quite-yet-)post-pandemic, as well as post-bankruptcy-restructuring, ONE is the one we’re most excited to see return to the stage.

 Rio All-Suite Hotel & Casino

-Twice a month, a variety of musicians, Cirque performers, comedians, celebrity chefs, and more gather at The Space on Monday night (a "dark" night for many local productions) for a variety show that only costs guests $20, all of which goes to benefit local charities.
-It’s a cheap night out in the up-and-coming DTLV, and no two shows are the same.
+Twice a month a variety of Las Vegas performers—including musicians, Cirque performers, comedians, celebrity chefs, and more—gather at The Space on Monday night (a "dark" night for many local productions) for a variety show that only costs guests $20, all of which goes to benefit a different local charity each performance.
+It’s a cheap night out with some of the top performers in Vegas, and every single show is unique.